The DPO (data protection officer) role under the GDPR

-Do I need to appoint a DPO?
+When do I need to appoint a DPO?

-- When the organisation is a public authority or body.
+- When the organisation is a public authority or body;

 Do I have to appoint a DPO internally?

-With a shortage of individuals trained to handle the specific DPO responsibilities, outsourcing these tasks and duties can help your organisation address the compliance demands of the GDPR while staying focused on your core business activities.
+With a shortage of individuals trained to handle the specific DPO responsibilities, outsourcing these tasks and duties can help your organisation address the compliance demands of the GDPR while staying focused on core business activities.

 Key considerations for the DPO role

 Although the GDPR allows DPOs to “fulfil other tasks and duties”, organisations are obliged to ensure that these do not result in a “conflict of interests” with the DPO duties.
-Most senior positions within an organisation are likely to cause a conflict (e.g. CEO, chief operating officer, chief financial officer, chief medical officer, head of marketing, head of HR or head of IT).
+Most senior positions within an organisation are likely to cause a conflict (e.g. CEO, chief operating officer, chief financial officer, chief medical officer, head of marketing, head of HR and head of IT).

-- Level of expertise – an understanding of how to build, implement and manage data protection programmes is essential.
+- Level of expertise – understanding how to build, implement and manage data protection programmes is essential.
 The more complex or high-risk the data processing activities are, the greater the expertise the DPO will need.

-In the case of a public authority or body, the DPO should have sound knowledge of its administrative rules and procedures.
+In the case of a public authority or body, the DPO should have a sound knowledge of its administrative rules and procedures.